Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 A resident rotating through a hospital based (or similar) residency program must adhere to all facility policies and procedures, including but not limited to, receiving all required immunizations or showing appropriate medical documentation that he/she is in full medical compliance with required immunizations.
 In addition, if a resident cannot receive a flu or similar immunization due to potential allergic reaction, medical documentation must be made available to the Program Supervisor prior to the program's start date.
 A resident should receive the required immunizations provided by the facility when appropriate.
 Otherwise, any costs incurred will be the resident's responsibility.
 Any grievances should be submitted in writing to SCO's Director for Residency Programs utilizing the procedures found in the Residency Handbook.

-The current stipend is $32,018.
+The residency stipend will be provided for the year of training by the Hampton VAMC.
+The current stipend is $##,###.
 Compensation is not contingent upon productivity of the resident.

 Health insurance is available through the VA at decreased group rates.
 Part of the premium is also paid by the Department of Veterans Affairs.

-Other employment (moonlighting) is permissible during the residency year provided it does NOT interfere with the primary responsibility of veteran care.
+Other employment (moonlighting) is permissible during the residency year provided it does NOT interfere with any program responsibilities including the completion of educational assignments and should only occur outside of normal duty hours.
+Government resources, including email, computers and printers should not be used in the establishment of outside employment.
 Also, the VA malpractice insurance does NOT cover work performed outside the VA facility to non-veterans.

 Upon satisfying all the requirements for completion of the program as determined by the Supervisor of the Residency Program and the Director of the Residency Programs, a Certificate of Completion will be awarded to the resident by Southern College of Optometry.